 The PP+ is not a personal budget.
-Schools should look at the needs of the cohort of children and ensure the PP+ is spent in the best interests of those children, with involvement from parents and guardians.
+Schools should look at the needs of the cohort of children and ensure the PP+ is spent in the best interests of PLAC children, with engagement from parents and guardians.

 What about Internationally adopted PLAC?